Holcim Foundation Awards for Sustainable Construction

-The Holcim Foundation Awards for Sustainable Construction is an international competition that showcases projects that contribute to sustainable construction and the transformation of the building sector.
-A total of USD $1 million in prize money is awarded in each two-year cycle.
+The Holcim Foundation Awards for Sustainable Construction is an international competition for projects that contribute to sustainable construction and the transformation of the building sector, conducted by the Holcim Foundation for Sustainable Construction.
+A total of US$1 million in prize money is awarded in each two-year cycle.

+History

 The competition was known as the Holcim Awards for Sustainable Construction from 2004.
-Holcim Ltd and Lafarge S.A. completed their global merger and launched LafargeHolcim in July 2015.
+Holcim Ltd and Lafarge S.A. completed their global merger and launched Holcim in July 2015.
 The name of the foundation was changed to LafargeHolcim Foundation, and the competition became the LafargeHolcim Awards.
 Once the group dropped Lafarge from its name, the Foundation also adopted the new naming.
 For the 2025 competition, the name was changed to the Holcim Foundation Awards.

-A global competition across five world regions

-The Holcim Foundation Awards is a global competition awarded across five geographic areas: North America, Latin America, Middle East Africa, Asia Pacific, and Europe.
-Entries in the competition are allocated to a region based on the location of the project.

-Holcim Foundation Awards

 Since 2023, there is only one category within the competition: The Holcim Foundation Awards is open to architects, planners, engineers, and project owners that showcase sustainable responses to technological, environmental, socioeconomic and cultural issues affective contemporary building and construction.
 Until the 6th cycle, the Next Generation category was open for students and young professionals not older than 30.
 The category was seeking visionary design concepts and bold ideas including design studio and research work.

-Evaluation criteria
+Process

 Submissions are evaluated by independent juries, using the Foundation's "four goals" to define sustainable construction: uplifting places, healthy planet, viable economics, and thriving communities.

-Juries

 The independent juries consist of experts from architecture, engineering, planning, and the construction industry.
 The juries for 2025 will be chaired by Sou Fujimoto (Japan), Kjetil Thorsen (Europe), Sandra Barclay (Latin America), Lina Ghotmeh (Middle East & Africa) and Jeanne Gang (North America).

-Prizes

 The total prize money for each cycle of the Holcim Foundation Awards competition is US$1 million.